park-brian/portable-wamp/README.md

 ./setup.sh
 ```

----

-If git bash has been set as the default file handler for `.sh` files, you may double-click on each of the scripts to start each component.
-You may also use the command line.
-A `start_bash.sh` script is also provided for your convenience that launches mintty with each of the components in the path (including php composer).
+If git bash has been set as the default file handler for `.sh` files, you may double-click on each of the scripts to start each component (or just use the command line).
+A `start_bash.sh` script is also provided that launches git bash with each of the components in the path (including php composer).
 To exit from httpd and mysqld, use `ctrl+c`.